Welcome to the Easy MTD help.

 Interface Overview

-The following screenshot (see fig. below) and table describe the components of the Easy MTD main interface.
+The following screenshot (see figure below) and table describe the components of the Easy MTD main interface.

 Fig. Easy MTD main interface